 Plastic Free July has just wrapped up and according to their latest Instagram post, it was a huge success, with over 3.4 million people from 177 countries taking the challenge to #choosetorefuse single-use plastic.
-For the month of July, I Tired To Go Plastic Free For One Month, This Is What I Learned.
+For the month of July, I went plastic-free.

 The fact that so many people were chatting about it is good news since more reports are surfacing stating that on the current track, oceans will contain more plastic than fish by 2050 (by weight).
 In fact, there are 18 billion pounds of plastic waste flowing into waterways every single year.